Old Christ Church (Pensacola, Florida): History

 In 1828, Episcopal Priest Ralph Williston arrived in Pensacola, Florida.
 Florida had recently been acquired (in 1822) by the United States; with the acquisition came a surge of missionaries.
 With some of the town's Protestants supporting him, Williston acquired a charter and the property to build a church.
-In 1829, the congregation was incorporated and in 1830, construction began.
+In 1829, the congregation was incorporated by an act of the territorial Legislative Council and in 1830, construction began.
 In 1832, the first worship services were held by Reverend Addison Searle.

 During the Civil War, many of Pensacola's residents left.
 The church was used as a barracks and military chapel by Union soldiers.
 In 1865, regular church services resumed.
 In 1902, a new Christ Church was built and the congregation relocated there.
-The old church was then used by a black Episcopal congregation from 1903-1905.
+The old church was then used by a black Episcopal congregation, Saint Cyprian's, from 1903-1905.
 In 1936, the church was deconsecrated and given to the City of Pensacola.
 The church then served as the town's library from 1937 to 1957.
 Since 1960, the church has been occupied by the UWF Historical Trust.